Dragoon Basic Guide

 Mirage Dive

-Dragonfire Dive is the biggest area-of-effect (AoE) skill we have access to, besides Stardiver.
+Dragonfire Dive is a strong area-of-effect (AoE) skill with long cooldown.
 In single-target, you still use it whenever it is available since it does not stop doing damage when there is only one target.
+Rise of the Dragon is a follow-up that also deals AoE damage.
+It is however not a jump so it isn’t subject to the same long animation lock.

 Wyrmwind Thrust is just a strong oGCD action you should use whenever possible.
 It has slight flexibility within its five-GCD window, so it is not as high priority as High Jump or Dragonfire Dive which have strict cooldowns.
 You ideally have this fall under buffs whenever possible without sacrificing charges.